Phillip Island Neighbourhood Batteries

 To support more power generated locally, stored locally and used locally.

 Mondo is an energy services company based in Melbourne and is a commercial subsidiary of AusNet.
 Mondo has been working with Victorian communities to help them achieve their renewable energy goals.
-Mondo has been pioneering community energy projects since 2017, including microgrids, virtual power plants, Stand Alone Power Systems and energy resilience solutions.
+Mondo has been pioneering community energy projects since 2017, including microgrids, virtual power plants, the 5MW/10MWh battery on Phillip Island (PICESS), stand-alone power systems and energy resilience solutions.

 The Victorian Government is investing in 100 neighbourhood-scale batteries across the state through the 100 Neighbourhood Batteries (100NB) Program.
-In the first round of funding, $2.1 million was awarded to Mondo to install, maintain and operate 7 batteries (each 100kW/250kWh) on Phillip Island.
+In the first round of funding, $2.1 million was awarded to Mondo to install, maintain and operate 7 batteries (each based on 100kW/205kWh battery cabinets – two sites will have 200kW/410kWh) on Phillip Island.
 Mondo will contribute the remainder of the project costs.

 Victoria’s energy grid was originally designed for a one-way flow of power, moving energy from where it’s made to where it’s needed.
-Rooftop solar generation, and other renewable power generation, needs a more dynamic, two-way flow of electricity.
+Rooftop solar generation, and other renewable power generation, has introduced a more dynamic, two-way flow of electricity; something that the original energy grid was not designed for.
 To maintain a stable electricity supply and to harness as much renewable energy as possible, we need more storage at the network, district, neighbourhood, and property levels.

-The batteries will be buying and selling energy on the wholesale energy market, similar to your electricity retailer, typically charging from the grid during the day with solar energy and storing this energy until it is needed in the evening or early morning, when demand is high, and renewable energy supply is limited.
+The batteries will be charged and discharged with electricity from the wholesale energy market, typically charging from the grid during the day with solar energy and storing this energy until it is needed in the evening or early morning, when demand is high, and renewable energy supply is limited.

 The batteries will be part of the energy grid and will charge from locally generated solar and the energy available from the wider network to support high evening or seasonal demands at Phillip Island.

-The batteries will function to improve the local network’s ability to absorb excess solar energy during the day and export during periods of higher demand.
+No. The batteries’ function is to improve the local network’s ability to absorb excess solar energy during the day and export during periods of higher demand.
 The batteries will not operate or provide back-up power during an outage.
 However, by storing excess solar the batteries may help address challenges associated with summer peak loads.

 No, your personal electricity plan and your choice of energy retailer will not be impacted.

-The batteries do emit some noise when charging or discharging power, predominantly caused by the cooling system, similar to a reverse cycle air conditioner.
+The batteries do emit some noise when charging or discharging power, predominantly caused by the cooling system, like a reverse cycle air conditioner.

-The batteries will adhere to Environment Protection Authority (EPA) requirements and extra noise reduction methods will be used if needed.
+The batteries will adhere to Environment Protection Authority (EPA) requirements and extra noise reduction methods will be used if required at a site.
 Noise levels will be assessed following the installation of the batteries.

 The batteries will be strategically located in areas with substantial local solar generation.
 If there is any shortfall of locally generated solar energy, the battery will be charged from solar or other generation sources on the grid.